Links on Android Authority may earn us a commission. Learn more.

 How to find and change settings in the Visual Voicemail app on Android

-Once you’ve located the Visual Voicemail app, it’s really simple to use.
+Once you’ve located the Visual Voicemail app, it’s straightforward to use.
 When the app is open, tap on the three vertical dots in the top right; then tap on Settings.
 Here you’ll be able to do the following:

 When it comes to changing your voicemail greeting, you’ll have three options: